fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 SELECT ST_makeenvelope(-89.5282, 37.3087, -89.4805, 37.3585,4269) as geom
 ```

-Next I make a query to get the geometry of the state the user is interested in.
+Next I wrote a query to get the geometry of the state the user is interested in.
 Just as an example, I have assumed the user has chosen Missouri.
 ```sql
 SELECT name, geom
 FROM public.states_500k
 WHERE name like 'Missouri'
 ```

 Now that I have these 2 geometries, I find the intersection of them.
-This ensures that if the user's map view spans multiple states, the geometry is only restricted to the state of interest.
+This ensures that if the user's map view spans multiple states, the geometry is restricted only to the state of interest.
 ``` sql
 SELECT ST_Intersection(state.geom, box.geom) as geom
         FROM